-It’s that time of year where our checklist doubles and for most people, our stress level doubles too.
+It’s that time of year when our checklist doubles and, for most people, stress levels double too.

-And, not all stress is bad.
-In small doses, stress can be a great motivator.
-Our bodies are designed to handle small doses of stress.
-But, we are not equipped to handle long-term, chronic stress without physical and /or emotional consequences.
+Not all stress is bad, however.
+In small doses, it can be a great motivator.
+This positive stress is more a motivation to get things done rather than a cause of anxiety.
+Our bodies are specifically designed to handle small doses of stress, which can be seen through the importance of the hormones adrenaline and cortisol.
+Unfortunately, we cannot tolerate long-term, chronic stress without physical, mental, and emotional consequences.

 Emotional symptoms of stress include: